spec-first/connexion/ARCHITECTURE.rst

 Apps
 ----

-A Connexion ``App`` or application wraps a specific framework application (currently Flask or AioHttp) and exposes a standardized interface for users to create and configure their Connexion application.
+A Connexion ``App`` or application wraps a specific framework application (currently Flask) and exposes a standardized interface for users to create and configure their Connexion application.

 While a Connexion app implements the WSGI interface, it only acts ass a pass-through and doesn't